 How many adult salmon return to Miller and Walker Creeks in Burien, Normandy Park, and SeaTac each year?
 How many coho salmon are dying from polluted water before they have a chance to spawn?
 We are finding out, thanks to some dedicated volunteers.
-In addition, we are starting to learn how many of these fish are stricken by pre-spawn mortality and thus how many survive long enough to lay the eggs of the next generation.
+In addition, we are learning how many of these fish are stricken by pre-spawn mortality each year, and thus how many survive long enough to lay the eggs of the next generation.

 A better understanding of the numbers of fish returning to the streams in the Highline community and the extent of pre-spawn mortality is one of the top recommendations the community identified as part of coordinated monitoring of the streams (see the 2009 monitoring coordination recommendations).
 Adult salmon in our streams are the Pacific Northwest equivalent of the “canary in the coal mine” – they reflect the health of our lands and water.